 Major international public health organizations like the Centers for Disease Control and Prevention (CDC) are working together with university scientists, non-governmental organizations, and governments in African and Asian countries to make screening and treatment for cryptococcal disease a reality in countries with high burdens of HIV/AIDS-associated cryptococcosis.

 The goal of the preventcrypto.org partnership is to ensure that every country in the world with a major AIDS epidemic has access to the basic tools for provider and patient education about cryptococcosis, and cryptococcal screening and treatment.
 Over time, cryptococcal screening and treatment will become a routine part of HIV/AIDS care.
 As the expansion of HIV testing, linkage to care, and access to antiretroviral therapy increases, the need for the screening and treatment of cryptococcal disease will decline.
 Until that time, cryptococcal screening and treatment programs can prevent thousands of deaths.

 Please join the effort to save thousands of lives.
 Help make cryptococcal disease history.

-(2011, PDF, 0.539 MB) Read the WHO’s late-breaking recommendations on diagnosis, prevention and management of cryptococcal disease, including the utility of screening and pre-emptive therapy to reduce mortality caused by cryptococcosis.
+WHO Guidelines – 2011Rapid Advice: Diagnosis, Prevention and Management of Cryptococcal Disease in HIV-Infected Adults, Adolescents and Children (2011, PDF, 0.539 MB) Read the WHO’s late-breaking recommendations on diagnosis, prevention and management of cryptococcal disease, including the utility of screening and pre-emptive therapy to reduce mortality caused by cryptococcosis.

 Read how CDC is working to prevent cryptococcal disease